A Taste of the Peak District |

 Arranged round the village green, Hartington is a traditional Derbyshire market town.
 One of the cold war nuclear fall out bunkers of the cold war can be found in a field nearby.
 A great place for the visitor to stay.

 Hartington village lies close to the River Dove and is delightfully built around the market place with its duck pond.
 It is an excellent centre for walking and mountain biking as an extensive network of paths and bridleways radiate from it.
-Hartington also offers easy access to Beresford Dale which can be followed southwards, through Wolfscote Dale and Milldale to reach the top end of Dovedale. |
+Hartington also offers easy access to Beresford Dale which can be followed southwards, through Wolfscote Dale and Milldale to reach the top end of Dovedale.

 Hartington received its charter as a market town around 800 years ago, but it is a long time since markets were held here regularly.
-The town hall dates from the 1830s and the cottages fringing the market place date from the 18th and 19th centuries. |
+They declined at the start of the 20th century after 700 successful years.
+Only two market charters were granted earlier in Derbyshire, Derby and Chesterfield.

 In 1645, Bonnie Prince Charlie made his ill-fated march on London.
 It is said that he stayed in Hartington Hall, now the Youth Hostel, although you will find claims from many Derbyshire villages that he stayed there!